 Alternating possession and Arrow

-Alternating possession is a way of putting the ball in play by a throw-in at the start of the second, third, and fourth quarter.
+by a throw-in at the start of the second, third, and fourth quarter.

-The possession arrow is a device located at the scorers’ table and is used to indicate the direction of a teams’ basket for the alternating-possession procedure.
+alternating-possession procedure.
 It is used in held ball situations and as mentioned before the beginning of the second, third, and fourth quarter.

 Once a team gains control of the ball to start the game, after the jump ball, alternating-possession control is established and the possession arrow is set toward the opponent’s basket.